klaarnut/user-docs/en/glossary.md

 ## C
 **Center Menu**

-The center menu on the top of website editor contains of most frequestly used tools while you're editing your content such as **Insert Tool**.
+The center menu on the top of content editor contains of most frequestly used tools while you're editing your content such as **Insert Tool**.

+**Content editor**

+The first place of every time you logging in to edit website.
+It's the place to edit website content, change template design, and setting systems for your website.

+**Content Menus**

+The 4 blue penny-sized floating menus on the left hand in content editor.
+It contains nescessary functions to start your content with.

 ## D
+**Design Menus**

+The 7 green penny-sized floating menus on the left hand in Design tab.
+It contains nescessary functions to start your website design.

 **Disabled apps**

-The applications that are already installed but not enabled on to use on your website yet.
+The applications that are already installed but not enabled to use on your website yet.

 ## E
 **Enabled apps**

-The applications that are currently enabled to use on your website.
+The applications that are currently enabled and using on your website.

 **Editable area**